Bortseb/local-wiki/README.md

 _Prerequisites_

-- Have rust language (stable) installed on your system
-- Have nodejs version 14 installed on your system
+- Have nodejs version 14 or 16 installed on your system

 Then run